PAST2212/domainthreat/README.md

 - Variety of domain fuzzing / similarity algorithms
 - Automated Website Translations
 - Support of a variety of different languages <br>
-#
+**
 - Detected By: Full Keyword Match or Similar/Fuzzy Keyword Match
 - Source Code Match: Keyword detection in websites - even if they are in other languages (e.g. chinese) by using different translators (normalized to english per default)<br>
   ==> This is to cover needs of international companies and foreign-speaking markets
-- Check website status by http status codes: HTTPError for a 4XX client error or 5XX server error response code
+- Website Status: Check website status by http status codes: HTTPError for a 4XX client error or 5XX server error response code
 - Parked: Check if domain is parked or not for 2XX or 3XX Status Code domains (experimental state)
 - Subdomains: Subdomain Scan
 - E-Mail Availability: Check if domain is ready for receiving mails and/or ready for sending mails